 Don’t feel like staying overnight?
 No problem–many visitors like to see Hakone and Mount Fuji on a day trip from Tokyo (we still recommend an overnight stay in order to truly experience the town!).

-Take a cruise on one of the traditional boats (called Pleasure Boats) or take a cable car up to one of several lookout points along the lake.
+For more views, take a cruise on one of the traditional boats (called Pleasure Boats) or take a cable car up to one of several lookout points along the lake.
 Afterward, explore nearby attractions like Onshi-Hakone-Koen Park before sampling some delicious local cuisine!
-For nature lovers, Hakone National Park is not to be missed.

 Things To Do In Hakone